Categories

 YouTube TV price increase history

 February 2017: Google and YouTube launch YouTube TV.
-A new live TV streaming service priced at $34.99 per month.
+A new live TV streaming service priced at $34.99 a month.

-March 2018: YouTube TV announced its first price increase with $5 added to the cost, resulting in a subscription rising to $39.99 per month.
-This price increase only affected new subscribers, with existing subscribers remaining locked at $35 per month.
+March 2018: YouTube TV announced its first price increase.
+The additional $5 increased the cost to $39.99 a month.
+This price increase only affected new subscribers, with existing subscribers remaining locked in at $35 per month.

 April 2019: YouTube TV announced its second price increase, and this time existing subscribers were not so lucky.
-The 2019 price increase equated to $10 per month, bringing the cost of the only YouTube TV plan up to $49.99.
-As existing subscribers were not exempt this time, the actual increase was equal to $15 per month for some subscribers.
+The 2019 price increase totaled $10 a month, bringing the cost of the only YouTube TV plan up to $49.99.
+As existing subscribers were not exempt this time, their increase was equal to $15 a month.

 June 2020: YouTube TV announced a major price increase by adding $15 to the monthly cost.
-As a result, the standard (and only) YouTube TV subscription climbed from $49.99 to $64.99 per month, making YouTube TV one of the more expensive base plans around.
+This change saw the standard (and only) YouTube TV plan climb to $64.99 a month, making YouTube TV one of the more expensive services around.
 Similar to the April 2019 price increase, no subscribers were exempt from this one.

-March 2023: YouTube TV announced its first price increase in almost three years and added $8 to the monthly cost.
-As a result, the price of the base plan rose from $64.99 to $72.99 per month.
-The price increase went into effect March 16th for new subscribers and April 18 for existing subscribers.
-At the same time, YouTube TV reduced the cost of the 4K Plus add-on to $9.99 per month, down from its previous $19.99 price.
+March 2023: YouTube TV announced its first price increase in almost three years, adding $8 to the monthly cost.
+This change took the price of the base plan up to $72.99 per month.
+The price increase went into effect March 16 for new subscribers and April 18 for existing subscribers.
+At the same time, YouTube TV reduced the cost of the 4K Plus add-on to $9.99 a month, down from its previous $19.99 price.

 DateIncrease p/mPrice p/m